aleutgeb/STEPToPoints/README.md

 # STEPToPoints

 ## Description
 The program STEPToPoints is a command line utility to generate point clouds out of solids contained in STEP files.
-The supported output file formats is xyz (vertex positions and normal vectors).
+The supported output file format is xyz (vertex positions and normal vectors).
 A popular viewer for the supported file format is MeshLab (https://www.meshlab.net).
 STEPToPoints is based on OpenCASCADE (https://www.opencascade.com).
 The program uses cxxops (https://github.com/jarro2783/cxxopts) for parsing the command line.

 ## Requirements
  * CMake installation (https://cmake.org)